West Indian colonies before 1782

 - English conflicts with the Spanish and French

 This is not a guide to records relating to colonial settlers.
-For this sort of research, start by looking at our research guide on emigration.
-Colonial newspapers are also a useful resource – our research guide on newspapers has more information.
+For this sort of research, start by looking at the research guide on emigration.
+Colonial newspapers are also a useful resource – the research guide on newspapers has more information.

 2. Essential information